ustaxcourt/ef-cms/.github/ISSUE_TEMPLATE/ustc-story-template.md

 ## Story Definition of Ready (Created on 9/26/21)
-The following criteria must be met in order for the user story to be ready for grooming.
+The following criteria must be met in order for the user story to be picked up by the Flexion development team.
 The user story must:
 - [ ]  Be immediately actionable for the development team
 - [ ]  Be focused on users